splunk/public-o11y-docs/gdi/genericjmx/genericjmx.md

 | `attributes` | no | `list of strings` | The plural form of the `attribute` config above.
 Used to derive multiple metrics from a single MBean. |

 ### Example Configuration
-This example configuration gets the thread count from a standard JMX MBean available on all Java JMX-enabled applications:
+This example configuration gets the thread count from a standard JMX MBean available on all Java JMX-activated applications:

 ```yaml
 monitors: